Domestic violence in times of COVID-19

 Support of someone close by

-“Is there a neighbour you can tell about the violence who can call the police or come with assistance for you if they hear sounds of violence coming from your home?”
+“Is there a neighbour you can tell about the violence, who can call the police or come help you if they hear sounds of violence coming from your home?”

 Be careful in cases of honour-related violence.

-Victims’ needs generally are beyond what you can provide in a hospital or private practice.
 You can help by discussing the victim’s needs with them, telling them about other sources of help, and assisting them to get help if they want it.
-It will usually not be possible to deal with all their concerns at the first meeting.
+It will usually not be possible to deal with all their concerns during the first meeting.
 Let them know that you are available to meet again to talk about other issues.

 Do not expect them to make decisions immediately.
-It may seem frustrating if they do not seem to be taking steps to change their situation.
+It may seem frustrating if you think they will not take any steps to change their situation.
 However, they will need to take their time and do what they think is right for them.
 Always respect their wishes and decisions.

 Immediate risk of suicide and self-injury